Correlations in the low-density Fermi gas: Fermi-Liquid state, Dimerization, and BCS Pairing: BCS Theory with correlated wave functions

 \subsection{General derivation}

-We show in this section how the variational theory is adapted to the description of the superfluid state.
-We restrict ourselves here to the simplest case of $S$--wave pairing and show how the effective interactions, which enter phenomenological theories as parameters, may be calculated from first principles.
+We show in this section how the variational theory is generalized to a superfluid or superconducting state.
+We restrict ourselves here to the simplest case of $s$--wave pairing and show how the effective interactions, which enter phenomenological theories as parameters, may be calculated from first principles.
 This section reviews the derivations of Refs. \onlinecite{CBFPairing,KroTrieste}.

-The BCS theory of fermion superfluidity ge\-ne\-ra\-li\-zes the Hartree--Fock model $\left\{\Ket{\Phi_m}\right\} $ by introducing a superposition of independent particle wave functions corresponding to different particle numbers
+The BCS theory of fermion superfluidity ge\-ne\-ra\-li\-zes the Hartree--Fock model $\left\{\Ket{\Phi_m}\right\} $ by introducing a superposition of independent particle wave functions corresponding to different particle numbers \cite{BeliaevLesHouches}

-The coefficient functions $u_{\kvec}$ and $v_{\kvec}$, known as Bogoljubov amplitudes, describe the distortion of the Fermi surface due to the pairing phenomenon.
+The coefficient functions $u_{\kvec}$ and $v_{\kvec}$ are known as Bogoliubov amplitudes.
+They describe the distortion of the Fermi surface due to the pairing phenomenon.

-To deal with strongly interacting systems, adequate provision must be made for the singular or near--singular nature of the two--body interaction $v(r)$ for small $r$.
+To deal with strongly interacting systems, adequate provision must be made for the singular or near--singular nature of the two--body interaction $v(r)$ for small interparticle distances $r$.
 To build the required geometrical correlations into the microscopic description of the system, we can define a correlated BCS state, incorporating both short-ranged and BCS correlations.
-We are faced with a formal mismatch, which prevents us from simply applying the correlation factor $F_{\!N}$ to $\ket{\rm BCS}$, since the former is defined in the $N$--particle Hilbert space and the latter is a vector in Fock space with indefinite particle number.
-The most natural way to deal with this is first projecting the bare BCS state on an arbitrary member of a complete set of independent--particle states with fixed particle numbers, then applying the correlation operator to that state, normalizing the result, and finally summing over all particle numbers.
-We must then distinguish between correlation operators and normalization integrals corresponding to different particle numbers $N$.
-Thus, the correlated BCS state is written as
+We are faced with a formal mismatch, which prevents us from simply applying the correlation factor $F_{\!N}$ to $\ket{\rm BCS}$.
+The former is defined in the $N$--particle Hilbert space and the latter is a vector in Fock space with indefinite particle number.
+The most natural way to deal with this is first projecting the bare BCS state on an arbitrary member of a complete set of independent--particle states with fixed particle numbers, applying the correlation operator to that state, normalizing the result, and finally summing over all particle numbers.
+We must therefore distinguish between correlation operators and normalization integrals corresponding to different particle numbers $N$.
+Thus, the correlated BCS (CBCS) state is

 The trial state (\ref{8.6.25}) superposes the correlated basis states $\ket {\Psi_m^{(N)}}$ with the same amplitudes with which the model states $\ket{\Phi_m^{(N)}}$ enter the corresponding expansion of the {\it original\/} BCS vector.